 - 1. The examiner or assessment committee checks all reports of all exams and graded (final) assignments that count towards a final grade for plagiarism.
 A plagiarism scanner has to be used for this purpose. - 2.
-To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment must be submitted.
+It is allowed to check programming codes and/or mathematical formulas for plagiarism with an appropriate scanner. - 3.
+To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment and/or codes or formulas must be submitted.